cotech/jekyll-website/domains.coop.md

 ---
 title: Domians.coop
-description: Four UK based co-operatives are willing and able to take over Domains.coop email and web hosting services.
+description: Four UK based cooperatives are willing and able to take over Domains.coop email and web hosting services.
 heading: Domains.coop terminating email and hosting services
 layout: default
 ---

 Domains.coop have announced [the termination of all Domains.coop email and hosting services](https://domains.coop/support/).

-Co-operative Technologists (CoTech) represents technology co-operatives across the UK.
+Co-operative Technologists (CoTech) represents technology cooperatives across the UK.
 It has 46 coops in membership.

 Four CoTech members are able to offer fast provisioning of email and hosting to Domains.coop clients.